asainsbury/Ansible_EX407/README.md

 ### How this works?
 For each list on the overview section, create a separate MD file inside its own folder, with playbook examples running on top of the 3 node Dev environment I mentioned earlier.

+Start at 00, which says a bit about how to setup your test VM's, then work your way through the steps

 ## Overview:
 More here: